Out-A-Time/tutorial-mosh_hamedani-rn-done_with_it/README.md

 > [!NOTE]
 > Good explanation how to Debug in React Native simulator and web browser

-The app is on the 'main' branch.
+'main' branch - the app
-Basics of React Native are on 'basics' branch
+'basics' branch - basics of React Native are on 'dimensions' branch - dimensions and screen orientation change are on